liferay/liferay-docs/develop/tutorials/articles/280-testing/01-unit-testing-with-junit.markdown

 For tests that contain a large amount of logic it's typically a best practice to use multiple assertions within the test to better identify the earliest point of failure.
-But since the example class is fairly simple, let's consider creating a test for each of its methods:
+But since the example class is fairly simple, it's better to create a test for each of its methods:

     @Test